-- 2.58 Any indemnity shall be governed by and construed in accordance with the law of England and Wales, the courts of which shall be the courts of competent jurisdiction.
+- 2.65 Any indemnity shall be governed by and construed in accordance with the law of England and Wales, the courts of which shall be the courts of competent jurisdiction.
 Sometimes owners propose alternatives to this, so the following might be helpful in dealing with enquiries or proposals.
-First, borrowers may like to note that it is possible for foreign courts to determine disputes according to English law and for English or Welsh courts to determine disputes according to foreign law. - 2.59 Although there is no reason in law why disputes should not be dealt with by foreign courts, in no case will the Secretary of State consider indemnity being governed by any law other than English law or consider a case taking place in a foreign court of law according to English law or consider a case taking place in a court in England or Wales according to foreign law.
-The same points in 2.58 above and here in 2.59 apply to indemnities issued by the Secretary of State for Scotland or by DENI (so for 'English law' read 'Scottish Law' or 'Northern Irish law' and for 'English courts' read 'Scottish courts' or 'Northern Irish courts').
+First, borrowers may like to note that it is possible for foreign courts to determine disputes according to English law and for English or Welsh courts to determine disputes according to foreign law. - 2.66 Although there is no reason in law why disputes should not be dealt with by foreign courts, in no case will the Secretary of State consider indemnity being governed by any law other than English law or consider a case taking place in a foreign court of law according to English law or consider a case taking place in a court in England or Wales according to foreign law.
+The same points at 2.65 above and here at 2.66 apply to indemnities issued by the Secretary of State for Scotland or by DENI (so for 'English law' read 'Scottish law' or 'Northern Irish law' and for 'English and Welsh courts' read 'Scottish courts' or 'Northern Irish courts').